Ultimate Guide to Creating the Best Charcuterie Boards

 6. Deli Style Meat and Cheese Platter

-If thinly sliced deli meat is more your style, that works for a meat and cheese platter, too!
-Simply roll the meat and add slices of cheese, crackers, and pickles.
+If thinly sliced deli meat is more your style, it works for a meat-and-cheese platter, too!
+Roll the meat and add slices of cheese, crackers, and pickles.

 Use other tasting ingredients to complete your meat and cheese platter.
-This grazing station by All Things Mamma combines light and dark hues beautifully.
+This grazing station by All Things Mamma beautifully combines light and dark hues.

 Deli Style Meat and Cheese Platter | Grazing Station

-Yes, it’s ok to use selections from the deli in your meat and cheese platter.
+Yes, it’s okay to use deli selections on your meat and cheese platter.

 7. Light Lunch Snack Tray

-If you just want a light bite or to create a charcuterie board for two, then a lighter version is perfect.
+If you want a light bite or a charcuterie board for two, a lighter version is perfect.
 Even Cutefetti used rolled deli meat!

-The addition of hard-boiled eggs, nuts, and fruit make this lunch snack tray a mid-day essential.
+The addition of hard-boiled eggs, nuts, and fruit makes this lunch snack tray a mid-day essential.
 This platter would also work well for a late breakfast or brunch.

 Lunch Snack Tray | Meat and Cheese Platter